puppetlabs/puppetlabs-sqlserver/README.md

 * `ensure`: Ensures that the resource is present.
 Valid values are 'present', 'absent'.
 Defaults to 'present'.
 * `compatibility`: Numeric representation of the SQL Server version with which the database should be compatible.
 For example, 100 = SQL Server 2008 through SQL Server 2012.
 For a complete list of values, refer to [http://msdn.microsoft.com/en-us/library/bb510680.aspx](http://msdn.microsoft.com/en-us/library/bb510680.aspx).
 * `collation_name`: Modifies dictionary default sort rules for the datatbase.
 Defaults to 'Latin1_General'.
 To find out what other values your system supports, run the query `SELECT * FROM sys.fn_helpcollations() WHERE name LIKE 'SQL%'`.
 * `filestream_non_transacted_access`: Specifies the level of non-transactional FILESTREAM access to the database.
 This parameter is affected only at creation; updates will not change this setting.
 Valid values are 'OFF', 'READ_ONLY', 'FULL'.
+Requires defined type `mssql::sp_configure`.
 * `filestream_directory_name`: Accepts a Windows-compatible directory name.
 This name should be unique among all the Database_Directory names in the SQL Server instance.
 Uniqueness comparison is case-insensitive, regardless of SQL Server collation settings.
 This option should be set before creating a FileTable in this database.
 This parameter is affected only at creation; updates will not change this setting.
+Requires defined type `mssql::sp_configure`.
 * `filespec_name`: Specifies the logical name for the file.
 NAME is required when FILENAME is specified, except when specifying one of the FOR ATTACH clauses.
 A FILESTREAM filegroup cannot be named PRIMARY.
 This parameter is affected only at creation; updates will not change this setting.
 * `filespec_filename`: Specifies the operating system (physical) file name.
 This parameter is affected only at creation; updates will not change this setting.
 * `filespec_size`: Specifies the size of the file.
 The kilobyte (KB), megabyte (MB), gigabyte (GB), or terabyte (TB) suffixes can be used.
 The default is MB.
 Values can not be greater than 2147483647.
 This parameter is affected only at creation; updates will not change this setting.